gcbel/aptitude/README.md

 Webpage can be viewed in any browser and navigation links in the top right can be used to navigate to sections on the page.

+Users can login to view their saved dashboards.

 ## Credits

 Hourglass loader: https://uiball.com/ldrs/ <br>